uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/3-unhappy_reunion.md

 Critter disengaged and Vraylar made a hasty retreat.
 Lester took his wrench pistol and gave the wretched Zell a little zap in the fanny for good measure… “ACK\!” he said.

-“Rodgie If we live through this please remind me to petition the academy to reinstate your weapon permits so you can use them to shoot each other at the earliest convenience”
+“Bodgie If we live through this please remind me to petition the academy to reinstate your weapon permits so you can use them to shoot each other at the earliest convenience”